BilderLoong/dotfiles/zsh/zsh/custom/lazy/README.md

-All file in this dir will be source async.
+All files in this dir will be source async.